KarryHarsh/Covid19-Twitter-Analysis-Web-app/Instructions.md

 # Twitter **Sentiment** and **Intent** Analysis on Covid19 🦠 😷🔬

-This project demonstrates the Social media response of Covid 19 Pandemic into an interactive [Streamlit](https://streamlit.io) app.
+This project demonstrates the Social media twitter response of Covid 19 Pandemic into an interactive [Streamlit](https://streamlit.io) app.

 The Web application is powered by SVM(Support vector machine) Model for **intent recognition** task and nltk package based SentimentIntensityAnalyzer for **Sentiment** prediction which is